-21 Pinnacle's Gender and Race Impact Calculator was developed using detailed employment data, by gender and race, gathered by the U.S. Equal Employment Opportunity Commission ("EEOC").
+&lt;sup>20 Pinnacle's Gender and Race Impact Calculator was developed using detailed employment data, by gender and race, gathered by the U.S. Equal Employment Opportunity Commission ("EEOC").
 The EEOC requires employers to file reports on the composition of their work forces by sex and by race/ethnic category.
-Key among these reports are the EEO-1, which is collected annually from private employers with 100 or more employees or federal contractors with 50 more employees, and EEO-4, which is collected biannually from state and local governments with more than 100 employees.
+Key among these reports is the EEO-1, which is collected annually from private employers with 100 or more employees or federal contractors with 50 more employees, and EEO-4, which is collected biannually from state and local governments with more than 100 employees.
 Through these reports, EEOC provides employment patterns and participation rates by industry sector at a three-digit NAICS code level, for every state.
 Industry participation rates for Oregon in 2015 were mapped to the 544 industry sectors in the IMPLAN model of the Oregon economy in 2018.

-22 The terminology used by Pinnacle to describe races is identical to that employed by the EEOC.
-According to EEOC documentation, "Race/ethnic designations as used by the Equal Employment Opportunity Commission do not denote scientific definitions of anthropological origins.
+&lt;sup>21 The terminology used by Pinnacle to describe races is identical to that employed by the Equal Employment Opportunity Commission (EEOC).
+According to EEOC documentation, "Race/ethnic designations as used by the EEOC do not denote scientific definitions of anthropological origins.
 For the purposes of this report (EEO-1), an employee may be included in the group to which he or she appears to belong, identifies with, or is regarded in the community as belonging.
 However, no person should be counted in more than one race/ethnic group.
 The race/ethnic categories for the EEO-1 survey are as defined in U.S. Department of Commerce, Office of Federal Statistical Policy and Standards' Directive No. 15.
-Accordingly, the race/ethnic categories reported in this analysis include (EEOC definitions): 1) White (all persons having origins in any of the original peoples of Europe, North Africa, or the Middle East (not of Hispanic origin)); 2) Black (all persons having origins in any of the Black racial groups of Africa (not of Hispanic origin)); 3) Hispanic (all persons of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race); 4) Asian (all persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands); and 5) All other races (includes American Indian or Alaskan Native, Hawaiian, or persons of two or more races.)
+Accordingly, the race/ethnic categories reported in this analysis include (EEOC definitions): 1) White (all persons having origins in any of the original peoples of Europe, North